benckx/liquibase-jooq-codegen-example/README.md

 }
 ```

-Classes `PersonDao` and `Person` have been generated during Gradle build, directly from the Liquibase definition.
+Classes `PersonDao` and `Person` are generated during the Gradle build, directly from the Liquibase definition.
 This
 reduces the boilerplate of writing DAO code and SQL queries.

-During Gradle build, the Liquibase schema is executed to a H2 in-memory DB, jOOQ DAO code is generated based on this H2
+During the Gradle build, the Liquibase definition is executed in a H2 in-memory DB, and the jOOQ DAO code is generated
-schema.
+based on this H2 schema.
 You can then use this generated code in your application.

 # Code Generation

-Create Liquibase definition:
+Create Liquibase definition `liquibase-changelog.xml`:

-liquibase-changelog.xml:

 ```xml

 <databaseChangeLog xmlns="http://www.liquibase.org/xml/ns/dbchangelog"
                    xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"
                    xsi:schemaLocation="http://www.liquibase.org/xml/ns/dbchangelog http://www.liquibase.org/xml/ns/dbchangelog/dbchangelog-3.4.xsd">